artrugh/sitecore/CustomerDataPlatform/apis/3_batch_api.md

 - It supports uploading **large volume of guests, order, tracking offline data** that is imported using CDP's standard JSON schema.
 - Benefits:
     - Greater flexibility in guest segmentation.
-    - A more comprehensive single customer view.
+    - More comprehensive single customer view.
     - Higher sophistication of decision logic.
 - Typically used for **initial upload of all historical data** to store against the customer profile.
 - It supports **asynchronous requests**, meaning that multiple batch imports can be initiated in parallel, if required.
 After a **batch file** is submitted for processing, users can check the progress-status of the batch import.

 #### Implementation

 Sitecore CDP supports Basic Authentication for the Sitecore CDP Batch API.
-You must send each request to the Sitecore CDP Batch API over HTTPS. **HTTP is not supported**.
+You must send each request to the Sitecore CDP Batch API over HTTPS.

+**HTTP is not supported**.

 When using Basic Authentication, apply a base 64 encoding to a string made up of your API_KEY_ID and API_KEY_SECRET, separated by a colon (:).

 Example of a PUT request authorization:

 - YOUR_API_KEY_ID: Client KEY
 - YOUR_API_KEY_SECRET: API Token